 Step 2: Download and install NTFS Assistant Helper >> to enable NTFS read-write access.

 Step 3: Launch NTFS Assistant and then connect NTFS drive to the Mac.

-2. iBoysoft Drive Manager - Mount NTFS drive and network drive in one product
+2. iBoysoft Drive Manager - Mount NTFS Drive and Network Drive Efficiently

 Tutorial to read/write/mount NTFS drive in macOS High Sierra with iBoysoft Drive Manager

-Step 1: Free download and install iBoysoft Drive Manager in macOS High Sierra.
+Step 1: Download and install iBoysoft Drive Manager in macOS High Sierra.

 Step 2: Launch iBoysoft Drive Manager and connect NTFS drive to Mac computer.

-Step 3: After getting notified that the NTFS drive is mounted successfully, we can write NTFS drive, such as delete files, copy files from Mac computer to NTFS drive, edit files in NTFS drive.
+Step 3: After getting notified that the NTFS drive has been mounted successfully, we can write NTFS drive, such as deleting files, copying files from Mac computer to NTFS drive, or editing files in NTFS drive.

-With iBoysoft Drive Manager, we can manage external drives and network drives with ease.
-Only a single click on the menu bar, we can mount, unmount network drives & external drives (including external hard drive, USB flash drive, SD card, memory card, CF card, pen drive). iBoysoft Drive Manager will automatically eject all external drives without unplugging when the system sleeps, and mount all drives without replugging when system wakes from sleep.
+Besides writing NTFS in macOS High Sierra, with iBoysoft Drive Manager, we can also manage external drives and network drives easily.
+Through a single click on the menu bar, we can mount, unmount network drives and external drives, including external hard drive, USB flash drive, SD card, memory card, CF card, pen drive, etc. iBoysoft Drive Manager will automatically eject all external drives without unplugging when the system sleeps, and mount all drives without replugging when system wakes from sleep.

-So if we are also bothered by the inconvenience of mounting, unmounting external drives and network drives and are looking forward to getting rid of this problem, iBoysoft Drive Manager is certainly the best choice.
+So if you are bothered by the inconvenience of mounting, unmounting external drives and network drives and looking forward to getting rid of this problem, iBoysoft Drive Manager is certainly the best choice.